julienrbrt/woningfinder/docs/api.md

 ### Payment

 The payment is managed by Stripe and by Crypto.com.
-We use Stripe Checkout Session in order to redirect the user after free trial ended (the user is informed via mail or via its interface).
+Only the pro plan is paying.
-The PSP will then confirms that an user has paid via a webhook (_/stripe-webhook_ or _/crypto-webhook_).
+The PSP will then confirms that an user has subscribe via a webhook (_/stripe-webhook_ or _/crypto-webhook_).

 The information returned by Stripe must be the user email address and the payment amount.
 Our webhook then update the plan information of the concerned user.